OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
+## Description
 Arch linux from terminal to working dektop system automation tool.
 Under development for now.
 Use at your own risk.

-Features:
+#### Features:
-- Change kernel from default to lts or reverse
+- Change/set default kernel from different possibilities
-- Install CPU drivers (Microcode, CPU Graphics)
+- Install CPU stuff e.g. Microcode, Graphics, Vulkan (AMD untested!)
-- Install GPU drivers (Nvidia, Radeon, VirtualBox)
+- Install GPU drivers (Radeon untested!)
 - User management
 - Desktop install
 - Run custom end script (optional)

-Will be implemented:
+#### Will be implemented:
 - Read from config file (automatize the process)

+## How to use
+Download and run the script rigth after first root login on a fresh install.
+(Preferably after pacstrap-base install.)

 ## Prerequisites